shirish93/shirish93.github.io/_posts/2024-02-16-innovation-trap.md

 * **Conduct thorough market research:** Don't rely on hype; understand where value is generated.
 * **Encourage interdepartmental Work:** Break down silos and share insights across teams.
 * **Empower employees to explore:** Encourage an innovation mindset to identify relevant technologies.
-* **Develop a robust innovation pipeline:** Evaluate ideas, assess viability, and invest wisely.
+* **Develop a clear innovation pipeline:** Evaluate ideas, assess viability, and invest wisely.
 * **Continuously monitor and reassess:** Track progress, adjust strategies, and communicate openly.

 So, is aligning innovation and business needs a foolproof guarantee of success?
 Not quite.
 Here are some potential downsides and limitations to consider: